Stanford prison experiment: Prison environment

-The day before the experiment began, small mock prison cells were set up to hold three prisoners each.
+The day before the experiment began, small mock prison cells were rearranged to hold three prisoners each.
 There was a small corridor for the prison yard, a closet for solitary confinement, and a bigger room across from the prisoners for the guards and warden.

-The experiment was conducted in a 35 ft section of the basement of Jordan Hall, Stanford's psychology building.
-The prison had two fabricated walls: one at the entrance, and one at the cell wall to block observation.
+The experiment was performed in a 35 ft section of the basement of Jordan Hall, Stanford's psychology building.
+The prison had two fabricated walls: one at the entrance and one at the cell wall to block observation.
 Each cell (7 × 10 ft) was unlit, was intended to house 3 prisoners and had a cot (with mattress, sheet, and pillow) for each prisoner.
-Prisoners were confined and were to stay in their cells and the yard all day and night until the end of the study.
+Prisoners were confined and were to stay in their cells and the yard all day and night until the study was finished.
 In contrast, the guards were to stay in a different environment, separate from the prisoners.
-The guards were given access to special areas for rest and relaxation.
-The guards were told to work in teams of three for eight-hour shifts.
-The guards were not required to stay on-site after their shift.
+The guards were given access to special areas for rest and relaxation, were told to work in teams of three for eight-hour shifts, and were not required to stay on-site after their shift.